krishaamer/green-filter-research/research/literature/web3.md

 <div dangerouslySetInnerHTML={{ __html: quartoRawHtml[0] }} />

 -   Another aspect of supply tracing is the treatment of workers and working conditions.
 Companies that intend to 2give supply chain a voice” by connecting workers directly to the consumer (even in anonymously, to protect the workers from retribution), include *CTMFile* and *Alexandria*.
-    -   “Worker Voice” (2022) Worker Voice apps.
+    -   Anon.
+(2022b) Worker Voice apps.
     -   Tim Nicolle (2021) and PrimaDollar Media (2021) PrimaDollar Realtime ESG Give supply chain a voice by connecting workers directly to the consumer.
--   Matthew Gore, Alessio Sbraga, and Joseph Malpas (2022) reports the International Maritime Organization (IMO) targets cutting CO2 equivalent emissions in shipping 50% by 2050 compared to 2008.
+-   Matthew Gore, Alessio Sbraga and Joseph Malpas (2022) reports the International Maritime Organization (IMO) targets cutting CO2 equivalent emissions in shipping 50% by 2050 compared to 2008.
 -   Sepandar Kamvar (2022) “A blockchain is a database without a database admin”
 -   Verra (2023) Verra new Methodology Announcement Webinar
 -   Eisenstein?: “Money is a technology”.
 -   Eisenstein (2011): 5 things, UBI, demurrage, …
--   “Blockchain Companies Team Up To Track ESG Data” (2021)
+-   Anon.
+(2021b)
 -   Ganu (2021)
 -   Improve product ***provenance***, blockchains offer this transparency